supreet11agrawal/Proposal/Proposal.md

 * Start working on implementation of Markov Chains
 * Study two dimensional recurrent random walk and the green function associated with it
-* Buffer Period : Completion of the remaining work and documentation improvement before Phase 1 Evaluation
+* Buffer Period: Completion of the remaining work and documentation improvement before Phase 1 Evaluation

 ***
 __Phase 1 Evaluation__